-BFS 5706 - Artificial Intelligence for Management - 2 Credits
+BFS 5706 - Artificial Intelligence for Management - 2 Credits industries and job functions.

-The integration of Artificial Intelligence (AI) is revolutionizing the operational procedures of organizations across various industries and job functions.
 Irrespective of any job, business or industry, AI has augmented various activities and improved the efficiency of the overall system.
 This course specifically focuses on the practical business applications of AI and how it will help managers in their workplace.
-It also places significant emphasis on the that facilitate technologies these applications.
-The course will touch upon different forms of AI such as Narrow AI, Artificial General Intelligence (AGI), Super AI and Generative AI.
-Students will learn Machine Learning (Supervised, Unsupervised, Semi-supervised and Reinforcement Learning), Neural Networks and Deep Learning, Robotics.
+It also places significant emphasis that facilitate technologies these applications.
+The course will touch upon different forms of AI such as Narrow AI, Artificial General Intelligence (AGI), Super Al and Generative Al. Students will learn Machine Learning (Supervised, Unsupervised, Semi-supervised and Reinforcement Learning), Neural Networks Deep Learning, Robotics.
 Recommender systems, Generative AI and their applications in the Finance domain.
 Additionally, students will gain knowledge on the ethical use of AI, Privacy and security concerns and responsible AI practices.